mumreg/JsToCpp/README.md

 # JsToCpp

-cocos2d-js С++ to JS bindings example.
+cocos2d-js С++ to/from JS bindings example.